 Radiation Therapy: Which type is right for me?

 There are two main types of radiation therapy.
-External radiation therapy: a beam of radiation is directed into the body.
-This may also be called x-ray therapy, 3D conformal radiation, intensity modulated radiation therapy (IMRT), cobalt, photon, or proton therapy.
+External radiation therapy is when a beam of radiation is directed into the body.
+It may also be called x-ray therapy, 3D conformal radiation, intensity-modulated radiation therapy (IMRT), cobalt, photon, or proton therapy.
 Internal radiation therapy is when a radioactive source is placed inside the body, in or near the tumor.
 This is called brachytherapy or implant therapy.

-Photon beams are the same type of beam used in X-ray machines, like those used to take chest X-rays.
+Photon beams are the same type of beam used in x-ray machines, like those used to take chest x-rays.
 However, in radiation therapy, much higher energy photon beams are used.
-Conventional radiation therapy, 3D conformal radiation therapy, and IMRT are often all delivered by machines called linear accelerators, or "linacs" for short.
+Photons can be used in many different types of radiation therapy.

 Two-Dimensional Photon Therapy ("Conventional" Radiation Therapy)

-When 2D, or conventional radiation therapy is used, X-ray films are used to guide and position the radiation beams.
+When 2D, or conventional radiation therapy is used, x-ray films are used to guide and position the radiation beams.
 A machine called a “fluoroscopic simulator” is often used to plan the radiation treatments.
-The bones seen on the X-ray are used as landmarks to find where the tumor is and where to position the radiation beams in order to treat the tumor.
+The bones seen on the x-rays are used as landmarks to find where the tumor is and where to position the radiation beams to treat the tumor.

 3D Conformal Radiation Therapy